The Soul Star ⭐️ Algoritmo

 Algotodo’s first week on Algoritmo was a strange one, to say the least.
 He was the first being to appear on the surface of the planet, yet in the next several seconds he saw countless other beings pop into existence.
 Or re-existence.

-He had nothing against the idea of Heaven, Hell, or some other Fifth Dimension in which the soul reclaimed its fallen body, or took on some other form.
-And yet it seemed to him that there was one big obvious objection: Why keep it a secret?
-Why not make it clear, as clear as physics, that there was a metaphysical dimension that we all can go to after we die?
-What moral reason could there be to hide it?
+He had nothing against the idea of Heaven or some other Fifth Dimension in which the soul reclaimed its fallen body, or took on some other form.
+Yet if it did exist, why keep it a secret?
+Why not make it clear, as clear as math or physics, that there was a metaphysical dimension that we all can go to after we die?
+The psychopaths would have to pay attention then, and would think twice about torturing his cat or raping a stranger.

 Despite such philosophical objections, the Seven Sages had taken the idea of a Fifth Dimension seriously.
 They had searched everywhere for proof of its existence, ignoring always the basic conundrum of the so-called existentialists: you can’t find a metaphysical realm of essence in a world of physical existence.